 As a simple rule of thumb, the vast majority of GSVC’s investments will be in companies with a market value of over $100 million dollars, with the typical stage of investment being the “B round” and beyond.
 In fact, roughly 85% of our companies had a $100 million or greater market value at the time of our investment, and 92% were B round or later.
 From a historical perspective, many of the companies we are investing in today would have been small cap IPOs.

 GSV Capital has demonstrated the ability to monetize a number of our positions in both public markets as well as private transactions.
 GSVC aims to monetize public positions at the earliest appropriate time.
-Typically, GSVC will monetize a position within 18 months of going public, or 12 months after any relevant lock-up has expired.
+We are tasked to identify, source, diligence and invest in mid- to late-stage venture-backed companies, not to manage a portfolio of public companies.
 Additionally, the technology industry is going through major consolidation and we expect companies in our portfolio to be acquired.

 We believe the most useful (but imperfect) measure to track GSV Capital’s progress is to compare the change in NAV, both on an absolute and relative basis, to the performance of the S&P 500.
 We use NAV as a tracking device because it is tangible.
 But the most important measurement is the growth of the intrinsic value of GSV Capital’s portfolio.